 Your phone calls will quickly become dull if you have nothing to talk about with the person on the other side.
 For this reason, it is important that you also focus on yourself and improving your life in the new country.
 Go out and experience new things, learn about the culture, other people’s lives and start learning the language after moving.
 In other words, learn how to live in another country.
 By having things going on in your life, you will always have something to talk about and keep your conversations interesting.

 Yes, you have your old friends back home, but that doesn’t mean you shouldn’t make new ones in your new country.
 Don’t hesitate to bond with the people you meet and start friendships.
 New people in your life won’t endanger your existing relationships with your loved ones.
 In fact, introducing your old and new friends with each other could turn out to be one of the best decisions you’ve made in your social life.

-Some friendships simply aren’t strong enough to survive the distance – and that’s okay.
-If you feel that your relationship with a friend is slowly dying despite all efforts to keep it alive, let it die before things turn bitter.
+You should know that some friendships simply aren’t strong enough to survive the distance – and that’s okay.
+If you feel that your relationship with a friend is slowly dying despite all efforts to keep it alive, it’s better to let it die before things turn bitter.
+If you ask for reasons, know that you might not get any reasonable answer.
 Some people are simply meant to remain a fond memory in our lives, rather than life-long companions.